using Oscar

 | Short Description | This notebook demonstrates the computational algebraic procedure in OSCAR to determine the identifiability of model parameters in linear graphical models. |

-Let \(\Lambda \in \mathbb{R}^{d\times d}\) be an upper-diagonal design matrix and let \(\varepsilon \sim P_\varepsilon\) be a centered random error vector with covariance matrix \(\Omega\).
-A random variable \(X\) is said to follow a linear model if it satisfies the structural equations \[ X = \Lambda^\top X + \varepsilon. \] The resulting covariance matrix \(\Sigma\) on a dataset \((X^{i})_{i \in [n]}\) defines the following system of equations: \[\Sigma := Cov(X) = (Id - \Lambda^\top)^{-T} \Omega (Id - \Lambda)^{-1} \] These equations specify algebraic relations via polynomials on the observed covariance matrix.
-They can be used to verify a proposed model class and to identify model parameters.
+Let \(\Lambda \in \mathbb{R}^{d\times d}\) be a strictly upper-triangular design matrix and let \(\varepsilon \sim P_\varepsilon\) be a centered random vector with positive definite covariance matrix \(\Omega \in \mathbb{R}^{d\times d}\).
+A random vector \(X\) follows a linear structural equation model (SEM) if it satisfies \[ X = \Lambda^\top X + \varepsilon. \] The induced covariance matrix on a dataset \((X^{i})_{i \in [n]}\) takes the form \[\Sigma := Cov(X) = (Id - \Lambda)^{-T} \Omega (Id - \Lambda)^{-1}. \] These equations define polynomial relations among the observed covariance matrix \(\Sigma\) and the model parameters \((\Lambda, \Omega)\).
+They may be used both to assess compatibility of a proposed model class with data and to identify model parameters from second-order moments.

-Let the four-variate random vector \(X\) follow the structural equations \[ \begin{pmatrix} X_1 \\ X_2 \\ X_3 \\ X_4 \end{pmatrix} = \begin{pmatrix} 0 & 0 & 0 & 0 \\ 0 & 0 & 0 & 0 \\ \lambda_{12} & \lambda_{13} & 0 & 0 \\ 0 & 0 & \lambda_{34} & 0 \end{pmatrix} \begin{pmatrix} X_1 \\ X_2 \\ X_3 \\ X_4 \end{pmatrix} + \begin{pmatrix} \varepsilon_1 \\ \varepsilon_2 \\ \varepsilon_3 \\ \varepsilon_4 \end{pmatrix} \quad , Cov(\varepsilon) = \begin{pmatrix} \omega_{11} & 0 & 0 & 0 \\ 0 & \omega_{22} & \omega_{23} & 0 \\ 0 & \omega_{23} & \omega_{33} &\omega_{34} \\ 0 & 0 & \omega_{34} & \omega_{44} \end{pmatrix}.\] This random vector satisfies Markov properties indicating (conditional) independencies with respect to the following graph:
+Consider the four-variate SEM \[ \begin{pmatrix} X_1 \\ X_2 \\ X_3 \\ X_4 \end{pmatrix} = \begin{pmatrix} 0 & 0 & 0 & 0 \\ 0 & 0 & 0 & 0 \\ \lambda_{12} & \lambda_{13} & 0 & 0 \\ 0 & 0 & \lambda_{34} & 0 \end{pmatrix} \begin{pmatrix} X_1 \\ X_2 \\ X_3 \\ X_4 \end{pmatrix} + \begin{pmatrix} \varepsilon_1 \\ \varepsilon_2 \\ \varepsilon_3 \\ \varepsilon_4 \end{pmatrix}, \quad Cov(\varepsilon) = \begin{pmatrix} \omega_{11} & 0 & 0 & 0 \\ 0 & \omega_{22} & \omega_{23} & 0 \\ 0 & \omega_{23} & \omega_{33} &\omega_{34} \\ 0 & 0 & \omega_{34} & \omega_{44} \end{pmatrix}.\] This random vector satisfies Markov properties encoding conditional independencies with respect to the following acyclic directed mixed graph (ADMG) \(\mathcal{G}\):

 using Oscar